 -There are maps of the course and you pick up scorecards on the porch of the shop.
 Discs at the shop are cheap too.

 -Since I played the blues, there was really only one fun ace run.
 I was looking forward to playing it and although it's easy, I think it's the best on the course.
 It's #15.
 The back 9 is flat until you get to #15.
-It plays only a bit over 100 feet but if you go past the basket, you are in the DEEP woods which you have no good chance in a birdie.
+It plays under 100 feet but if you go past the basket, you are in the DEEP woods which you have no good chance in a birdie.
 Not to mention I fell down the hill while I was trying to ace it.
 Then #16 and #17 gain about +8 feet from the blues and #18 long gains maybe +20 feet.

 -The bible verses on every teesign were a very clever idea.
 Definitely worth writing down.

 -This is probably the best course I have played, next to RL Smith in Charlotte and whoever reads this review, you really need to play here.
 You will not be disappointed.

 Cons: -You might get confused where to go.
 Bring a GPS and be aware this is at the church camp.
 Once you get to 1129 (The address), you got to keep going straight for a couple miles.
 Look for a small, white pro shop and a sign that says disc golf!

 -Course is a bit overparred, not really from the blues but with the yellows, there are short par 5's less than 300 ft.
 The whites are also unchallenging.

 -There will be a SEVERE erosion problem on #7.
 That hole is already experiencing it.

 Other Thoughts: South Mountain is a church camp.
 I started played at a church camp too, but it was at Bonclarken retreat in flat rock.
 This is a harder course and it's much funner too.
 There are 3 sets of tees and might soon be 4.
 This course is for all players and it's definitely memorable.
 I must say, this course is definitely worth playing and it's worth paying 2 bucks to play.